How to Check Your Equifax Business Credit Report

+Learn how to check your Equifax business credit report.
 One of the big credit scoring agencies is Equifax.
-Let’s take a look at an example of their reports.
-Your Equifax business credit report is broken down into sections.
+Let’s take a look at an example.
+Your Equifax business credit report has a break down into sections.

-But it also has information such as if your company is incorporated, and the date you initially went into business.
+But it also has information such as if your business is a corporation.
+And it also has the date you initially went into business.
 This area will also include the number of employees and your business’s annual sales.
-This component will also reveal if there are any alerts.
+The component will also reveal if there are any alerts.

 These initial sections function as a synopsis of the rest of the report.